 What Is an Expert Witness Directory?

 Dozens of online databases aka “directories” exist for the convenience of attorneys to find expert witnesses by name and specialization.
-They can be a powerful marketing tool if selected for maximum effect and cost-benefit.
+An online search by an attorney may produce the directory but not an actual doctor.
+The directory then provides a bio of various doctors with the relevant expertise.
+Attorneys can compare more than one expert and identify those best suited to the facts of their case.
+Thus, Directories can be a powerful marketing tool for doctors, if selected for maximum effect and cost-benefit.

 Navigating Your Options

 Frankly, of the many dozens of options, only a few are effective.
-On the other hand, one directory reaches millions of attorneys through a clever relationship with the legal database LexisNexis and large law firm in-house resources.
-Another does a better job of filtering attorneys and experts so the “matchmaking” process is more successful.
-A third allows you to post articles, videos and audio files, which attorneys appreciate.
+They differ in what they have to offer: one directory reaches millions of attorneys through a clever relationship with the legal database LexisNexis and large law firm in-house resources.
+Another has a strong and long-standing foothold with attorneys who turn to them first.
+HGExperts falls in this category though I wasn't paid to say so :) Other so-called directories may do a better job of managing and filtering attorneys and experts so the “matchmaking” process is more successful. many allow you to post articles, videos and audio files, which attorneys appreciate.

 How Directories and Referral Business Make Money and Why It Matters to You.